shahin-et/Word-Finder/README.md

 # Word-Finder
-Generate words with user's entered letters
+Generate words with the user's entered letters

 Currently, added 3 languages.
 (Persian, English and Arabic).